By Jenny Rollins

-“This is my fun job,” said Sue.
+“This is my fun job,” Sue said.
 “I work full-time in the medical profession, but I love mystery and the supernatural.
 This job gives me both.”

 Although Lucky Belcamino, the in-house psychic, was not there, I did speak to Glenn Teza, a psychic/medium consultant.
-I couldn’t have picked him out of a crowd, in a jeans and sweater combo, sporting a bald head and a well-kept goatee.
-But he sat in an armchair next to a Ouija board across from the couch where Andrew Borden was killed.
+I couldn’t have picked him out of a crowd in a jeans and sweater combo, sporting a bald head and a well-kept goatee.
+But he sat in an armchair next to a Ouija board across from the couch where Andrew Borden was hacked to death.

 “Since I was 4, I have been able to see spirits and ghosts,” Teza told me, handing me his business card.
-He tells me he mostly works as a consultant for police departments regarding homicides and kidnappings.
-He’s been coming here from New Jersey since 2002.
+He told me he mostly works as a consultant for police departments regarding homicides and kidnappings.
+He’s been coming to the house from New Jersey since 2002.
 I asked him if he thinks Lizzie did it.

 I went to this house for the rush of adrenaline, the thrill of haunting, so I jumped when we heard a sound coming from upstairs.
-Sue grinned at me a little sheepishly when a pierced young man in a dark band T-shirt came down the stairs, holding some sheets from the beds.
+Sue grinned at me a little sheepishly when a heavily-pierced young man in a dark band T-shirt came down the stairs holding some sheets from the beds.

-As we entered the bedrooms, Sue handed me black and white crime scene photos, the first American ones of their kind, and I looked at a real mother and father who had been killed, one attacked from the back, one attacked while sleeping, without a chance to fight back.
+As we entered the bedrooms, Sue handed me black-and-white crime scene photos, the first American ones of their kind.
+I looked at a real mother and father who had been killed, one attacked from the back, one attacked while sleeping, without a chance to fight back.